wwwwanhonghuang/pcfg-cky-inside-outside/README.md

 - `pcfg-train` section contains the configuration of sentence dsitribution.
 In the example `pcfg-train-1` responsible for the `1`st to `1000`-th sentences,  `pcfg-train-2` responsible for `1001`-th to `2000`-th sentences, `pcfg-train-3` responsible for `2001`-th to `3000`-th sentences.

+All partitions will read sentences from file define in `config.yaml`'s `main`-`input` section.
+These sentences are used as train set without shuffling, splitting.
+In distributed training, we not currently not perform validation in each end of training epoch.
+But save grammar files in each epoch.
+These grammar file can be loaded later, and be used to do validations on the validation set.

 #### Step 3: Run the programs.
 In a computational site of id `i`, where i is a integer number, run
 ``` bash